Stripe Payments Review

 Use of all that Stripe has to offer (gateway, developer tools, etc.) is included here.
-Interestingly, this means that customers that process lower volumes will actually get a better deal since all costs are built into the transaction fees.
+Interestingly, this means customers that process lower volumes will actually get a better deal, since all costs are built into the transaction fees.

 These costs are generally fair and absolutely competitive in the industry, given the complete lack of additional fees and the plethora of features available.
 Plus, 2.9% + $0.30 is exactly what Square, PayPal, and Braintree charge for online transactions, too.

 However, you can get better rates for other types of transactions if you Stripe for collecting donations, selling digital goods, or even hooking up to an mPOS.
 PayPal accommodates all three with different plans: